Geometric construction of homology classes in Riemannian manifolds covered by products of hyperbolic planes: Algebraic groups and Margulis' arithmeticity theorem

 \section{Algebraic groups and Margulis' arithmeticity theorem}

 We consider algebraic groups as special cases of group schemes and identify them with their functors of points (see \cite{Waterhouse,Milne-Book}).
 By this, we mean the following: Let $R$ be a commutative ring.
-A \term{group scheme over $R$} is a functor $\ag{G} \colon \cat{Alg}_R \to \cat{Grp}$ from the category of commutative $R$-algebras to the category of groups that is representable by a finitely generated $R$-algebra.
+A \term{group scheme over $R$} is a functor $\ag{G} \colon \cat{Alg}_R \to \cat{Grp}$ from the category of commutative $R$-algebras to the category of groups whose composition with the forgetful functor $\cat{Grp} \to \cat{Set}$ is representable by a finitely generated $R$-algebra.
 We denote this algebra by $\O(\ag{G})$.
 One can think of $\ag{G}$ as a group functor defined by polynomial equations with coefficients in $R$.
 In fact, by choosing a surjection $\pi \colon R[X_1,\ldots,X_n] \to \O(\ag{G})$, we obtain for each commutative $R$-algebra $A$ a natural inclusion

-which identifies the group $\ag{G}(A)$ with the vanishing set of the ideal $\ker(\pi) \subset R[X_1,\ldots,X_n]$ in $A^n$.
-For a topological $R$-algebra $A$, we put on $\ag{G}(A)$ the unique weakest topology for which the above inclusion (and thus any such inclusion) is continuous with respect to the product topology on $A^n$.
+which identifies the group $\ag{G}(A)$ with the vanishing set of $\ker(\pi) \subset R[X_1,\ldots,X_n]$ in $A^n$.
+For a topological $R$-algebra $A$, we put on $\ag{G}(A)$ the unique weakest topology for which the above (and thus any such) inclusion is continuous with respect to the product topology on $A^n$.

-The \term{extension of scalars} of a group scheme $\ag{G}$ over $R$ to some ring extension $S/R$ is the group scheme $\ag{G}_S \colon \cat{Alg}_S \to \cat{Grp}$, $A \mapsto \ag{G}(\res_S(A))$.
-Here, $\res_S(A)$ denotes $A$ as an $S$-algebra.
-If the extension map $\sigma \colon R \hookrightarrow S$ is not clear from the context, then we write $\res_\sigma(A)$ instead of $\res_S(A)$ and $\ag{G}_\sigma$ instead of $\ag{G}_S$.
+The \term{extension of scalars} of a group scheme $\ag{G}$ over $R$ to some ring extension $S/R$ is the group scheme $\ag{G}_S \colon \cat{Alg}_S \to \cat{Grp}$, $A \mapsto \ag{G}(\res_R(A))$.
+Here, $\res_R(A)$ denotes $A$ as an $R$-algebra.
+If the extension map $\sigma \colon R \hookrightarrow S$ is not clear from the context, then we write $\res_\sigma(A)$ instead of $\res_R(A)$ and $\ag{G}_\sigma$ instead of $\ag{G}_S$.

-An \term{algebraic group} over a field $K$, or in short a \term{$K$-group}, is simply a group scheme $\ag{G}$ over $K$.
+An \term{algebraic group} over a field $K$, or in short a \term{$K$-group}, is now simply a group scheme $\ag{G}$ over $K$.
 Its group $\ag{G}(\overline{K})$ of points with values in an algebraic closure $\overline{K}$ of $K$ is then an affine variety in the space $\overline{K}^n$ equipped with the Zariski topology and the group operations are polynomial maps.
 The algebraic group $\ag{G}$ is said to be \term{connected} or \term{finite} if this affine variety is connected or finite, respectively.